ezekielkibiego/Password-Locker/README.md

 # Password Locker

+#### Created By

-#### Created By Ezekiel Kibiego on 20th Oct.
+#### Ezekiel Kibiego on 20th Oct.
 2021

 ### Description

-This is an application that allows the user to store different accounts' LogIn Passwords by creating an account that securely stores those credentials.
-The user can store as many credentials as possible and is able to delete any or all of them at any time.
+This is an application that allows the user to store different accounts' Login Passwords by creating an account that securely stores those credentials.
+The user can store as many credentials as possible and can delete any or all of them at any time.

 ## Setup Requirements

 - Git